mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 TODO virt-cat

-Use `--connect qemu:///system` argument with these commands to explicitly target the local daemon (sometimes necessary)
+Use `--connect qemu:///system` argument with these commands to explicitly target the local daemon's system VMs (sometimes necessary)

+### Deleting a virtual machine

+If the VM is running, execute `virsh destroy <guest name>`.

+Execute `virsh undefine <guest name>`.

 ### Updating the Guest Definition XML

 Execute `virsh dumpxml <guest name> > <filename>.xml` to dump the virsh definition xml.
+Make changes to the domain xml and execute `virsh define <filename>.xml` to update the definition (the name of the domain is included in the xml).

+Or edit the domain xml directly using `virsh edit <guest name>`.
+The default editor is vi, but can be changed using $VISUAL or $EDITOR environment variables.

+In both cases, the changes will take effect on next proper boot (reboot has no effect):

+-	`virsh shutdown <guest name>`
+-	`virsh start <guest name>`

+An example domain xml file:

 {% highlight xml %}
 <domain type='kvm'>